Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Due to the [initialization order of a classifier object][Classifier initialization], the expression used to construct $v$ can not access any of the classifier object properties or methods excluding the parameters of the primary constructor.

 TODO(...)

+##### Abstract classes

+A [class declaration][Class declaration] can be marked `abstract`.
+Such classes *cannot* be instantiated directly; they are used as superclasses for other classes or objects.

+Abstract classes may contain one or more abstract members: members without implementation, which should be implemented in a subtype of this abstract class.

 #### Data class declaration